im-nikhilt/Non-Helmet-Detection/README.md

 Non-Helmet Detection and License Plate Number Extraction

 steps:
-1.download and open all ipynb files in jupyter notebook.
+1.  download and open all ipynb files in jupyter notebook.
-2.Give a video input as video to generate.py (this will convert video to frames).
+2. Give a video input as video to generate.py (this will convert video to frames).
-3.Pass these frames manually to the person.ipynb(this will show accuracy of both motocycle and person) and choose the image with highest accuracy manually.
+3. Pass these frames manually to the person.ipynb(this will show accuracy of both motocycle and person) and choose the image with highest accuracy manually.
-4.Pass this image to helmet.pynb (this will detect whether person is wearing helmet or not by showing accuracy of helmet).
+4. Pass this image to helmet.pynb (this will detect whether person is wearing helmet or not by showing accuracy of helmet).
 5. If the accuracy is shown then exit else pass this image to licence_plate_detection_and_extraction.ipynb
 6.  licence_plate_detection_and_extraction.ipynb will detect and extract the plate number.